 GENERAL BITS OF INFORMATION ABOUT REH DAYS

 Robert E. Howard Days is a wonderful yearly get-together of fans, scholars and friends, all gathered to celebrate the life and work of Ol’ Two-Gun Bob Howard, a true Texas and American original.
 It’s an open-air-under-the-Texas-sun informal meeting of folks from all over the world honoring the Legacy of Robert E. Howard with fellowship and friendly conversation - and you can do so on the very ground where he lived and wrote his wonderful works.
 The Alla Ray Morris Pavilion is adjacent to the Howard House & Museum, where tables and chairs are set up for all attendees to sit and relax in the shade, chat with your new and old Howard Friends, and enjoy water and soft drinks provided by Project Pride.
-There is no charge for entrance to the Howard House or relaxing at the Pavilion, but donations are welcome.
+In many ways, Howard Days is like a good ol' family reunion, with food & drink and everyone talking about our cousin Bob Howard!

 WHERE TO EAT IN CROSS PLAINS

-The “unofficial” eating and meeting place (especially breakfast) for Howard Days attendees is Jean’s Feed Barn.
-Additionally, there are a number of great restaurants in Cross Plains, like the Backwoods Grill, Mexico City and Bubba’s BBQ.
-Nothing quite like authentic Texas chow, and Cross Plains has it!
+There are several excellent Texas-style restaurants in Cross Plains that will keep you well fed during your visit.
+Jean's Feed Barn, Backwoods Grill, Mexico City and Bubba’s BBQ offer great Texas grub!
 There is also a Subway and Dairy Queen, and a well-stocked grocery store is next to Jean’s Feed Barn.
 The Cottonwood Coffee Shop has a number of coffee and specialty drinks and sandwiches.
 Country Donuts and the Backwoods Beer Barn also serve a tasty breakfast menu.
 Or you would be welcome to enjoy your own picnic lunch in the yard or at the Pavilion.

 MONEY MATTERS

 Everyone who comes to Howard Days (will hopefully) end up returning home with Howard books, magazines, t-shirts, postcards and all kinds of Howard related souvenirs.
-There are usually some items exclusive to Howard Days (like the Postal Cancellation, books, post cards, t-shirts and an exclusive Poetry book), so it’s always a good idea to bring some extra dough!
-You not only have the Gift Shop to contend with, but the Silent Auction at the Banquet and the new Dealer's Area at the Pavilion will provide you with many opportunities for Howard purchases as well as the REH Foundation Press booth.
+There are usually some items exclusive to Howard Days (like the Postal Cancellation, books, post cards, t-shirts and an exclusive Poetry book), so it’s always a good idea to bring some extra cash!
+You not only have the Gift Shop to contend with, but the Silent Auction at the Banquet and the new Dealer's Area at the Pavilion will provide you with many opportunities for Howard purchases, as well as the REH Foundation Press with it's exclusive selection of REH books.
 Additionally, there are restaurants and businesses in Cross Plains that are quite happy to see you and exchange your money for great food, a souvenir t-shirt or a pair of real Texas cowboy boots - and there’s nothing like some frosty DQ on a hot Texas afternoon!

 Note that the Gift Shop at the Howard House and the Silent Auction at the Banquet do not accept credit or debit cards; they take cash or checks only, so please plan accordingly.
 ATM’s are available at several locations in town.